 - Strategy

-NABARD Grade A Phase 2 Syllabus 2025
+NABARD Grade A Phase 2 Syllabus 2025: ESI, ARD & Descriptive English

 - Paper I: Descriptive English